KieranGliver/first-to-bleed/README.md

 ---

-## Deck & Store
+## Store

-### Card Packs

-- A set of pairs of cards and quantities (e.g. 3xRoyal Decree, 1xThrone of Gold).
-- **Total**:
-	- 6 Urban - larger size (5)
-	- 6 Nature - smaller size (3)
-	- 6 Royal - average size (4)
-	- 6 Default - varity size (3-5)
-- Card packs can gain enhancements (Add Random Card, Clone a card, and Remove a card)
-**When Upgraded** the card pack may recent different effects
-- Adding new cards
-- Removing old cards
-- Upgrading cards
-- Changing cost of cards

-### Deck

-- A group of up to five card packs
-- Each card = one building or effect.
-- Each card in your deck is shuffled and drawn into your hand during the Battle Phase.
-- Starts with a basic package (generic utility buildings) and a faction package (based on chosen archetype)

-### Store (Dawn Phase)

-- Gain 10 coins each day, it doesn't roll over.
+Gain 10 coins each day, it doesn't roll over.

-- **Buy Charms**: Spend bucks to buy enhancements for the card packs
+### Store Options
-- **Buy Cards**: Spend bucks to buy packs.
-Display up to 5 card packs.
-Buying up to three of the same pack will upgrade the pack.
-Max pack level is three.
+- **Buy Cards**: Spend bucks to buy cards.
+Display up to 3 cards.
+Cards cost three bucks.
-- **Buy Reroll**: Buy rerolls to use either in battle, store, or level-up
+- **Buy Reroll**: Buy rerolls to use either in battle or store.
+Rerolls cost 1 dollar.

----

-### Card Packs

-#### Urban:

-1. Industrial Block - Generate and harvest stone
-2. Factory - Generate income based on activation
-3. Urban sprawl - Connect previously placed buildings, better housing, improves on activation
-4. City watch - Attack buildings, pleb limit increase
-5. Trading - Passive income
-6. Skyscraper - Stone collection, mega structure

-##### Nature:

-1. Greentide - Buildings that increase pleb limit and spawn plebs quickly
-2. Ferality - Aggressive units and buildings
-3. Canopy Surge - Increase speed of plebs
-4.
+- **Remove a Card**: Removes one card of the player's choice from their deck.
+Each subsequent use permently cost one more buck

+The user should be able to view their deck here!

 ---

 ## Map Generation